 HBO Sports and WWE team up for "Andre the Giant" documentary

-NEW YORK AND STAMFORD, Conn. – HBO Sports, WWE and the Bill Simmons Media Group will produce "Andre the Giant," a documentary film examining the life and career of one of the most beloved legends in WWE history, it was announced today by Kevin Dunn, WWE Executive Producer, and Peter Nelson, Executive Vice President, HBO Sports.
+NEW YORK AND STAMFORD, Conn. – HBO Sports, WWE and the Bill Simmons Media Group will produce "Andre the Giant," a documentary film examining the life and career of one of the most beloved legends in WWE history, it was announced in 2017 by Kevin Dunn, WWE Executive Producer, and Peter Nelson, Executive Vice President, HBO Sports.
 The ambitious and wide-ranging documentary film will explore Andre’s upbringing in France, his celebrated career in WWE and his forays in the entertainment world.
+The documentary will air Tuesday, April 10, on HBO.

 "For more than 20 years, Andre the Giant’s larger than life personality and unique charisma captured the imagination of fans around the world," said WWE Chairman & CEO Vince McMahon.
 "I will always value our friendship, and I am proud to tell the story of the ‘Eighth Wonder of the World.'"